 Content Covered Here

-My favorite is Boudin Sourdough Classic Herb Stuffing.
+Whether you use homemade sourdough bread or store-bought bread, this sourdough stuffing recipe is easy to adapt with your favorite mix-ins, herbs, or even sausage.
+My favorite to buy is Boudin Sourdough Classic Herb Stuffing.
 I buy a big bag of it from Costco or Sam’s Club.
 I’ve seen smaller bags of it available in local grocery stores.

 Ingredient Notes and Substitutions